SamuelCochrane/samuelcochrane.github.io/_posts/2022-02-22-designing-the-daily-scorecard-part-2.md

 - PowerBI

 ---
-\- Part 2 of \[How I designed my new-years resolution\](../Sam Loves Coffee /How I designed my new-years resolution.md).
+- Part 2 of [How I designed my new-years resolution](https://www.samloves.coffee/2022/02/14/designing-my-yearly-theme.html "https://www.samloves.coffee/2022/02/14/designing-my-yearly-theme.html").
 Read that first to learn my methodology on how these KPIs were selected in the first place.

 ### Setting up the dashboard